 6. Pre-shampoo conditioning treatment

 You can also use argan oil as a conditioning treatment.
-“Simply apply a small amount from roots to ends, comb your hair and ring out excess water and let sit for 10 minutes or even overnight,” says Paglionico.
-“Shampoo, condition and style as usual.”
+“Simply apply a small amount from roots to ends, comb your hair, and ring out excess water.
+Then let it sit for 10 minutes or even overnight,” says Paglionico.
+“Shampoo, condition, and style as usual.”
 You can also try this deep conditioning treatment using coconut oil!

 7. Hydrate your scalp

 Itchy scalp?
 No problem.
-Just applying some argan oil to amp up the hydration.
-“Before showering to dry hair, you can apply a few drops to dry scalp to help with an itchy scalp, and dandruff,” suggests Miko Branch, Co-Founder and CEO of Miss Jessie’s Haircare.
+Just apply some argan oil to amp up the hydration.
+“Before showering, you can apply a few drops to your dry scalp to help with an itchy scalp and dandruff,” suggests Miko Branch, Co-Founder and CEO of Miss Jessie’s Haircare.
 Try this simple hair serum recipe with lavender and rosemary essential oils.

-This post was medically reviewed by Dr. Jennifer Haley, a board-certified dermatologist with extensive experience in medical, cosmetic and surgical dermatology.
-Learn more about Hello Glow’s medical review board here.
-As always, this is not personal medical advice and we recommend that you talk with your doctor.59
+This post was medically reviewed by Dr. Jennifer Haley, a board-certified dermatologist with extensive experience in medical, cosmetic, and surgical dermatology.
+Learn more about Hello Glow’s medical reviewers here.
+As always, this is not personal medical advice, and we recommend that you talk with your doctor.100